Historical Information about Heathfield

 Since that point in time Le Marche has grown to become one of Heathfield's major attractions of the year.

-This is all down to a great deal of hard work by many people, businesses and organizations over the last 13 years, but most of all the residents of Heathfield, Waldron, Horam, Broad Oak, Punnetts Town, Horam and the surrounding districts who support Le Marche on the day.
+This is all down to a great deal of hard work by many people, businesses and organizations since 1997, but most of all the residents of Heathfield, Waldron, Horam, Broad Oak, Punnetts Town, Horam and the surrounding districts who support Le Marche on the day.

 All Saints, Waldron